St Patrick's Roman Catholic Church, Grangetown

-St Patrick's Roman Catholic Church in Grangetown, Cardiff, is part of the Cardiff West Deanery of the Roman Catholic Archdiocese of Cardiff.
+St Patrick's Roman Catholic Church in Grangetown, Cardiff, is part of the Cardiff West Deanery of the Roman Catholic Archdiocese of Cardiff-Menevia.
 It opened on St Patrick's Day 1930.

 History

 There has been a St Patrick's Church in Grangetown since 1882, adjacent to St Patrick's School.
 A Memorial Hall was built in 1921.
 Plans were set in motion in 1928 to build a new church, on the site of allotments of two parishioners.
 The foundation stone was laid on St Patrick's Day 1929 and the church was opened exactly one year later.